 Desiccant:-An absorbent material used to maintain a low relative humidity (less than 10% at 25°C) in moisture barrier bags for dry-packing moisture-sensitive devices.
 Desiccant may be a silica gel or other absorbent material packed in dustless pouches.

-Shelf Life:-The minimum time that a dry-packed moisture-sensitive device can be stored in an unopened Moisture barrier bag (MBB) such that the specified interior bag ambient humidity is not exceeded.
+Shelf Life: A dry-packed moisture-sensitive device can only be stored in an unopened Moisture barrier bag (MBB) for a certain amount of time.
+The specified interior bag humidity does not exceed the recommended amount.

-Dry Pack:- It consists of desiccant material and a humidity indicator card (HIC) sealed with the components inside a moisture barrier bag (MBB).
+Dry Pack consists of desiccant material and a humidity indicator card (HIC) sealed with the components inside a moisture barrier bag (MBB).

-As a result, efficient moisture sensitivity level (MSL) control has become important for EMS companies, particularly those working with high-reliability products.
+As a result, efficient moisture sensitivity level (MSL) control has become essential for EMS companies, particularly for high-reliability products.

-Furthermore, markets such as medical, automotive, aerospace and defense, require high mix/low volume assembly lines.
-In such environments, the total exposure time of MSDs increases significantly due to the cumulative effect of multiple machine feeder set-ups and product changeover.
+Furthermore, medical, automotive, aerospace, and defense markets require high mix/low volume assembly lines.
+In such environments, the total exposure time of MSDs increases significantly due to the cumulative effect of multiple machine feeder setups and product changeover.